-The strategic coordinator will establish a CDS team that will take on the role of operationalizing the process.
-It is important that the CDS team be comprised of members that have decision-making authority (for instance, municipal department heads).
-This will give the group legitimacy and promote more efficient working relations, as issues can be dealt with more quickly.
+The SC will establish a CDS team that will take on the role of operationalising the process.
+It is important that the CDS team also be comprised of members that have decision-making authority (for instance municipal department heads).
+This will give the group legitimacy and will promote more efficient working relations, as issues can be dealt with more quickly.

-The size of the CDS team should ideally be between six to nine people, so that negotiations and decision-making can take place relatively easily, but there is enough representation of the different departments and interests from within the municipal structure.
+The size of the CDS team should ideally be between 6 and 9 people, so that negotiations and decision-making can take place relatively easily, but that there is enough representation of the different departments and interests from within the municipal structure.